 Here are 7 tips on how to beat Scorpion Solitaire:

 The game screen is made up of 3 different areas:

-The tableau consist of 7 columns in the upper-center of the screen.
-Each column either contains a pile of one or more cards or is empty, This is where pretty much of the action takes place during game play.
+The tableau consists of 7 columns in the upper center of the screen.
+Each column either contains a pile of one or more cards or is empty, This is where pretty much of the action takes place during gameplay.

 The foundations are located in the top right, above the tableau.
 It consists of 4 rectangles, Each rectangle is a foundation that is used to hold a completed suit build.

 In the upper-left corner is the stock.
 This is where the 3 reserve cards are held that are put into play at some point during the game.
 At the desired time, the player clicks on the stock, which causes the reserve cards to be dealt face-up into the tableau, one into each of the first three columns.